jairodiaz/carrierwave_direct_example/README.md

 The application does not implement post-procesing (image resizing, version generation) of the uploaded image.
 This should be implemented as described by https://github.com/dwilkie/carrierwave_direct_example using background jobs.

-A railscast on this topic is http://railscasts.com/episodes/383-uploading-to-amazon-s3.
+A railscast on this topic is at http://railscasts.com/episodes/383-uploading-to-amazon-s3.
-A detail explanation is http://pjambet.github.io/blog/direct-upload-to-s3/
+A detailed explanation is at http://pjambet.github.io/blog/direct-upload-to-s3/

 ## Installation